Setting up Oxy Acetylene Kit is not rocket science, but it is important to do it correctly.

 Check all joints for leaks with a proprietary leak detector product.

-Imagining the control knob is the face of a clock, open the fuel gas Torch Valve around 5 minutes.
+Imagine the Torch Gas Control Knob is the face of a clock.
+Open the fuel gas Torch Valve around 5 minutes.

 Light the gas with a Spark Lighter (Cigarette lighters should be avoided as they can be dangerous)